nenceh/3311-lab-3/README.md

   <hr>

-  <h3><strong> Introduction </strong> </h3>
+  <h3><strong> INTRODUCTION </strong> </h3>

-  This software project is about combining the implementation of a Java graphical user interface (GUI) using javax.swing objects and components with object-oriented programming and design, while using design patterns.
+  This software project is about combining the implementation of a Java graphical user interface (GUI) using <i>javax.swing</i> objects and components with object-oriented programming (OOP) and object-oriented design (OOD), while using design patterns.
 The goal for this software project is to allow users to load 6 shapes (rectangles, squares, circles) and has the functionality to sort the shapes by their areas, all displayed visually on a Java GUI.

   <br>